Patrick Wolter

 Kim really wants to help people struggling with their mental health to find strategies to help promote and maintain their wellbeing and be able to enjoy life again.
 Kim has previously worked with children and adults with learning difficulties, anxiety and depression and complex medical needs.

-To maintain her own physical and emotional wellbeing Kim loves to spend time visiting her family and playing with her children.
-Kim loves to watch comedy programmes and loves to walk her dog and meet people along the way and stop for a chat.
-Kim finds time every week to practice meditation and mindfulness.
+To maintain her own physical and emotional wellbeing, Kim loves to spend time visiting her family and playing with her children.
+Kim loves to watch comedy programmes, walk her dog, meet people along the way and stop for a chat.
+Kim also finds time every week to practice meditation and mindfulness.

 Lenny